markstock/switchboard/README.md

 	./switchboard nodelist1

 ## To do
-* Create a system to generate a never-ending list of colors, use the ryb system, ensure each additional color is far away from all others
+* Create a system to generate a never-ending list of colors (done), use the ryb system (not yet), ensure each additional color is far away from all others (done)
+* allow continuity of colors based on job ID
 * generalize the box-sizing code to any number of levels in a hierarchy
 * read the nodelist from stdin if "-" is given
 * read command line args to set some of these figures, specify an output filename